NeiloErnesto89/FullStack_Django_MS4_MaChine/README.md

 > *build a full-stack site based around business logic used to control a centrally-owned dataset.
 You will set up an authentication mechanism and provide paid access to the site's data and/or other activities based on the dataset, such as the purchase of a product/service*

 I aimed to stick to this overarching goal and the following section summarises what was needed in terms of requirements to complete the project.
-This excerpt was taken and shorten, from the **CI project requirements** documentation:
+This excerpt was taken and adapted, from the **CI project requirements** documentation:

 > 1. Django Full Stack Project: Build a Django project backend by a relational database to create a website that allows users to store and manipulate data records about a particular domain.
 > 2. Multiple Apps: The project must be a brand new Django project, composed of multiple apps (an app for each potentially reusable component in your project).